bot7439/bot7439.github.io/README.md

-this is a school project
+this is a school project ignore all in this prollect